 The Department of Transportation (NDDOT) adheres to a renewal term of 4 years for all commercial driver's licenses (CDLs) based on birthday.

 You should receive a renewal notice in the mail before your expiration date.
 To renew, you must visit any automated (full-service) Driver License site location, where you'll be asked to take a new eye exam.
 You can do this on-site or provide an exam statement from a state-approved optometrist.
 You may be asked to get a new medical certification or a Medical Examination Report (Form 649-F).

 There is also a $15 renewal fee.

 When you renew, you may choose to upgrade your license class or add endorsements.
 To do either of these, you'll need to take the appropriate tests and pay an additional fee for each endorsement or upgrade listed.

 Renewing your hazardous materials endorsement takes some effort.
 Before you renew, you must pass a hazmat threat assessment and hazardous material knowledge (written) test.
 If you fail the test, you will be allowed to renew your CDL.
 But you will not be allowed to transport placarded hazardous materials until you pass the exam again.

-In addition, you must take another background check at a total cost of $89.25.
+In addition, you must take another background check.
 Due to the amount of time it takes for background checks, you should arrange for this at least a month before your endorsement expires.

-You must self-certify your type of vehicle operation with the NDDOT by January 2014.
+You must self-certify your type of vehicle operation with the NDDOT.
 This means you must self-certify one of the following driving categories: